Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan/index.en.md

 <details markdown=block>
 <summary>
   <b>[Mitigation]</b> Is there a reason D2 is paired with D4?
 What happens with
   double caster parties?
-Wouldn't that overlap Addles?</p>
+Wouldn't that overlap Addles?
 </summary>
 <table>
   <tr>